 03. Heather Shaw

-With almost 20 years' experience in design, Heather Small designs brochures, menus, business cards, books, annual reports, Powerpoint and Keynote presentations, responsive websites, applications… anything her clients need, in short.
+With almost 20 years' experience in design, Heather Shaw designs brochures, menus, business cards, books, annual reports, Powerpoint and Keynote presentations, responsive websites, applications… anything her clients need, in short.
 And her impressive portfolio site marshals all this diverse work with simplicity and elegance.

 Overlaying photos of each project with a block colour provides an element of visual consistency.
 Meanwhile, the big, bold typography and simple but effective design make it all very easy to navigate.